Key Use Cases

 ], input_type="list")

-# Identify systemically important institutions
+# Identify systemically important institutions using DSL

-for node, data in list(systemic_nodes.items())[:5]:
+for node, score in top_3:

-print(f" {node}: degree={data['degree']}, "
+print(f" {node}: {score:.4f}")

-# Find institutions connected across multiple layers
+# Find institutions represented in multiple layers

 from collections import Counter

-for node, layer in network.get_nodes():
+node_layer_count = Counter(node for node, layer in network.get_nodes())

-node: count for node, count in node_layer_count.items()
+node for node, count in node_layer_count.items() if count >= 2

-print(f"\nInstitutions with multiple relationship types: {len(highly_connected)}")
+print(f"\nInstitutions with multiple relationship types: {len(multi_layer_nodes)}")

 Use cases for financial network analysis: